zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 Is a distant one.
 Separated Exodus resides with an unrestricted mind.

 [APZ 167.3] (# apz167.3) # apz167.3 .ref .apz} "The Saint is the Opponent
 Will not do.
-"Of “Shantha is the name of the saint because lust is quenched St. because it is soothing.
+"Of "Shantha is the name of the saint because lust is quenched St. because it is soothing.
 St. because it calms the mind.
 (3-4) 1 para Should be used.)
 All akushala collections are soothed and discarded as twins St. because he went.
 "The saint does not do the opposite."